edinburgh-napier/SET09102/notes/unit1_code_quality/refactoring_techniques.md

 Using a Null Object avoids error-prone `null` checks and simplifies the code.
 This follows the [Tell, Don’t Ask](https://deviq.com/principles/tell-dont-ask) principle, allowing methods to ask objects to do things rather than query their state and act accordingly.
-This also enhances encapsulation by allowing objects to manage their own behavior for edge cases (like `null` states).
+This also enhances encapsulation by allowing objects to manage their own behaviour for edge cases (like `null` states).

 <br>